sgeb/gradle-native-artifacts-plugin/README.md

   libraries are already available through the standard package manager (think `apt-get`, `rpm`, `brew`, etc).
 Otherwise you'd have to compile and install the dependencies.
-There is usually no way around compiling the dependencies yourself if cross-compilation is part of the mix
+There is usually no way around compiling the dependencies yourself if cross-compilation is part of the mix.

 This plugin provides a third option.
 It brings the convenience of dependency management to gradle-based C/C++ projects.
 Each dependency (and transitive